- Solicitors For Business

 - £2 million investment - five years to settlement

-Tier 1 Investors and Tier 1 Entrepreneurs will be able to apply for ILR after three years if the company has generated a £5 million turnover, or has created 10 full-time roles for resident workers for at least 12 months.
+Investors and entrepreneurs will be able to apply for IRL after three years if the company has generated a £5 million turnover, or has created 10 full-time roles for resident workers for at least 12 months.
 Alternatively, an application can be made after five years.

-For Tier 2 (General) Skilled Workers of the points-based system, a minimum required income will need to be satisfied when applying for settlement.
+For skilled workers employed under Tier 2 of the points-based system, a minimum required income will need to be satisfied when applying for settlement.
 This means that applicants must be paid at least a minimum salary of £35,800 from 6th April 2019 in order to qualify for ILR.
-This will rise in 2020 to £36,200 and increase to £36,900 in 2021 in line with the rate of inflation.
+This will rise in 2020 to £36,200 and increase to £36,900 in 2021.

 In all cases of settlements related to employment, applicants should not have been absent from the UK for more than 180 days during any 12-month period.